ryansafner/website/content/home/about.md

 # About

-I am Visiting Assistant Professor of Economics at [Hood College](https://www.hood.edu/academics/Economics-and-Management/index.html).
+I am Assistant Professor of Economics at [Hood College](https://www.hood.edu/academics/Economics-and-Management/index.html).
 Previously I taught at [Wake Forest University](http://college.wfu.edu/economics/).

 I have a Ph.D and M.A. in Economics from [George Mason University](http://economics.gmu.edu/), and a B.A. in Economics from the [University of Connecticut](http://economics.uconn.edu/).
 Go Huskies!